 - Struggle to walk with their heels down.

-- Face difficulties wearing shoes.
+- Face difficulties walking with shoes.

 Children who walk on their toes continuously may face issues participating in sports and recreational activities (1).
 Even if the child may not have any issues, parents may worry about their child’s continued toe walking and its effects on their future life.
 Hence, knowing why a child walks on their toes is necessary.